Águila Blanca (heist): Public revelation

 The San Juan headquarters of the Associated Press and EFE received similar postcards criticizing the United States intervention in Latin America and warning of an impending announcement, as did newspaper El Mundo, but unaware of the Hartford angle were unable to do much with them.
 In all of his letters, Gerena used a card that depicted a prominent American symbol with a double meaning intended, in particular the Statue of Liberty as a symbol for Puerto Rican independence.
 The use of sophisticated Spanish and a change in his signature fueled speculation about exactly when Gerena had joined the EPB.
 On October 19, 1984, an unidentified Machetero contacted a United Press International reporter in Puerto Rico directing her to a communiqué where the EPB took full responsibility for the heist, which was codenamed Pitirre III and considered one in a series of "military economic operative[s]" carried out by the group against Wells Fargo and by extension, the American economy.
 The group also explained the reason behind the date, the birthday of Pedro Albizu Campos, and clarified that Gerena had trained with them for more than a year before the event.
 The letter made the presence of the EPB known to the American public at Hartford, which in turn changed their support towards Gerena to criticism as the idea of revolution became known.
 The FBI became secretive through the year's end, virtually severing its communication with the police and media.
 Meanwhile, the EPB made attempts to contact the Hartford media through calls and postcards.

 On December 26, 1984, Norman Ramírez arrived with the intention of organizing a publicity stunt where they would hand gifts while dressed as kings (a traditional Latin American practice to celebrate the Epiphany), but was soon confronted by the leader of the New York branch of the EPB, who considered it unnecessarily presumptuous.
 However, the local second-in-command green-lighted the event with the approval of Juan Segarra.
 In Puerto Rico, this act earned the disapproval of Ojeda, who insisted that the stunt broke the chain of command and places the EPB at risk.
 Nevertheless, on January 6, 1985, three EPB commandos rented a van and gave presents to the children in the neighborhood where Gerena lived in West Hartford.
 An FBI agent participated in the give away and recorded everything that took place.
 Photos of the event were later sent to El Mundo and Hartford Courant, where the group took responsibility and justified that it was Christmas and a poor neighborhood.
 The story was soon spread to the Puerto Rican media through a call to El Mundo.
-However, within the EPB concerns began to be expressed over Segarra's attitude following the stunt, which had left him with a taste for exposition that contracted with the group's clandestine nature.
+However, within the EPB, concerns grew over Segarra's attitude following the stunt and his taste for exhibition, which clashed with the group's clandestine nature.